bonitasoft/bonita-doc/md/bpm-api.md

     * caseId : the case initiator this activity is associated to
     * reached\_state\_date : the date when this activity arrived in this state
   * f:
-    * supervisor\_id: retrieve the information the process manager associated to this id has access to (only in Efficiency and Performance edition)
+    * supervisor\_id: retrieve the information the process manager associated to this id has access to (only in Efficiency, Performance and Entreprise editions)
     * f: same as the sort order fields
   * d: extend resource response parameters of [this resource](#archived-activity-deploy) are available.
 * **Success Response**